YoungMo18/TumblrApp/README.md

 - [x] App has a configured table view and table view call
 - [x] App populates the table view with data fetched from an API

-The following **optional** features are implemented:

-- [ ] App fetches posts from a different Tumblr blog
-- [ ] App has a refresh control to update the table view

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough
 <div>